 Why isn’t it as simple as it could be?

 In most cases, a company has a corporate design rulebook that defines font types, colors, and shapes, among other things.
 But seldom are guidelines set for a uniform, individual picture language.
 This lack makes it difficult for the photographer to produce suitable motifs in a short time.
+(Please read our interview with press photographer Erol Gurian on our blog).

 Image PR: an art, but no witchcraft